 - Clarity – Get the thoughts out of your head and down on paper!
 Literally write down lists of jobs you have ahead of you.
 Problems of existing projects.
 Areas in your life or work that are preventing you from simply moving forward.
 Clear your brain of all those thoughts vying for the number one spot.

 - Music – think about it.
-Those tears you shed at a cinema/film/theatre.
+Those tears you shed at a cinema/film/theater.
 That certain piece that makes you feel sad!
 The opposite effect happens with uplifting music so listen to your favourite tracks, create a playlist of just them.
 If not possible within the work environment, take some headphones and listen whenever you get the chance and help boost those motivational feelings.

 - Head for Wembley! – It’s scoring goals that gets the teams to Wembley.
 So set about achieving as many goals as you can.
 Start by addressing the ones you ‘want’ to achieve rather than feeling obliged to (someone else’s motivational driver) as you will subconsciously put more effort into these.

-- Pyramid building – We look at the pyramids and think wow!
+- Pyramid building – We look at the impressive size of the pyramids and think wow!
 But they are only one massive project that was split into millions of components.
 So for those overwhelming tasks, break them into separate, manageable components.
 I write, design and present workshops on a myriad of subjects.
 Although most last half/whole day, the amount of work, research and construction for each can take weeks.
 Before starting, I break them into manageable parts, set timeline for each and plan when I shall undertake them.
 Overall, the job seems smaller, it takes less time as I get on with it sooner and more efficiently as I know what I am doing for that part without worrying about the rest as that too has been planed.

 - Stimulation – All too often we can sit and mull over what is bringing us down.
 We sit and feed it and sit and put things off and sit.
 You may notice the theme here so the best thing to do is stand, stretch, walk around a little and even go grab a cuppa, shake off the negative feelings.